loopwerk/Saga/README.md

 # Saga
 A static site generator, written in Swift, allowing you to supply your own metadata type for your items.
+Saga uses a system of extensible readers, writers and renderers supporting things like Atom feeds, paginating and strongly-typed HTML templates.

 Read [this series of articles](https://www.loopwerk.io/articles/tag/saga/) discussing the inspiration behind the API, the current state of the project and future plans.

 ## Usage